LDAWG-a11y/a11yWebApp/src/guides/access-keys-or-accesskeys.md

 ## Alternatives

-JavaScript can be used as an alternative because it is able to detect key presses, or a combination of key presses
+JavaScript can be used as an alternative to activate shortcut key functionality because it is able to detect key presses, or a combination of key presses, but there may be possible conflicts that are hard to identify.

 ## Wrapping up